ImpactInc/vfs/mysqlfs/Readme.md

 interface methods, perhaps both.
 The MySQL JDBC driver uses its own hacks to implement the LOB operations, which is less than ideal.

-Using a fairly standard file system inteface also makes it easier to switch out different implementations.
+Using a fairly standard file system interface also makes it easier to switch out different implementations.
 For example we can bolt a WebDAV front end onto the mysql file system to mount it remotely in a standard `macos` mount (Command+K in the Finder).
 I'm sure there is similar